Hala-Mulki/L-HSAB-First-Arabic-Levantine-HateSpeech-Dataset/README.md

 # Paper Citation

-@inproceedings{mulki2019,
+@inproceedings{mulki2019hsab,

-title={L-HSAB: A Levantine Twitter Dataset for Hate Speech and Abusive Language},

-author={Mulki, Hala and Haddad, Hatem and Bechikh Ali, Chedi and Alshabani, Halima},

-booktitle={Proceedings of the 3rd Workshop on Abusive Language Online co-located with ACL-2019},
+  title={L-HSAB: A Levantine Twitter Dataset for Hate Speech and Abusive Language}, author={Mulki, Hala and Haddad, Hatem and Ali, Chedi Bechikh and Alshabani, Halima}, booktitle={Proceedings of the Third Workshop on Abusive Language Online}, pages={111--118}, year={2019}

-year={2019} }
+}